Skip to main content

 How to cite

-All MERCED users must agree to acknowledge the MERCED Cluster and the supporting UC,Merced Office of Information Technology central funded MERCED in talks, posters, manuscripts, and other forms of dissemination relying on results obtained from time on MERCED.
+All Pinnacles users must agree to acknowledge the Pinnacles Cluster and the supporting NSF grant (NSF MRI, # 2019144) in talks, posters, manuscripts, and other forms of dissemination relying on results obtained from time on Pinnacles.
 An example acknowledgement section is:

-This research [Part of this research] was conducted using MERCED cluster, which is centrally funded by the University of California, Merced, and maintained by the Cyberinfrastructure and Research Technologies (CIRT) team at UC Merced.
+This research [Part of this research] was conducted using Pinnacles (NSF MRI, # 2019144) at the Cyberinfrastructure and Research Technologies (CIRT) at University of California, Merced.

 Research Facility